EricZinda/Perplexity/backlog.md

                 I don't know the words: Not yet
             - USER: Nothing else, thank you.
                 I don't know the words: thank you and I don't know the way you used: Nothing
+        - order meal --> I don't think we have that here
+            - order vegetarian --> Host: I'm sorry, you can't order that here.
+Take a look at the menu to see what is available.
+            - Need to implement the rude "order x"
+            - this is being interpreted as "order of meal"
+            - I want to order a meal --> You already ordered a menu for you
+                - that works

         - what do you have to eat?
             USER: What do you have to drink?
                 I don't know the words: to